oracle/weblogic-kubernetes-operator/documentation/site/content/security/openshift.md

 and they may need to manually install the Domain Custom Resource (CRD) (see [Prepare for installation]({{< relref "/managing-operators/preparation#how-to-manually-install-the-domain-resource-custom-resource-definition-crd" >}})).

+{{% notice note %}}
+WebLogic Kubernetes Operator expects to connect to the auto-created services for each domain it manages.
+Any networking configuration in place must allow that connection because without it, the operator cannot accurately report the status of the domain.
+For more information, see  [MOS 2988024.1](https://support.oracle.com/rs?type=doc&id=2988024.1).
+{{% /notice %}}

 #### With WIT, set the `target` parameter to `OpenShift`

 When using the [WebLogic Image Tool](https://oracle.github.io/weblogic-image-tool/) (WIT),